aervxa/._./README.md

 > Minimal KDE is recommended if you plan to use kde as only a fallback (and use hyprland as ur main maybe)

+Install KDE in either of these two ways:

 <details>
 <summary>For the minimal KDE: (recommended)</summary>